isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 Rolling the CSK is more complex than rolling either the ZSK or KSK, as the timing constraints relating to both the parent zone and the caching of records by downstream recursive servers must be taken into account.
-There are numerous methods that are a combination of ZSK rollover and KSK rollover methods.
+There are numerous possible methods that are a combination of ZSK rollover and KSK rollover methods.
 BIND 9 automatic signing uses a combination of ZSK Pre-Publication and Double-KSK rollover.